flatiron-school/environmentalizer/README.md

 # Environmentalizer

+## NOTE: At the moment, this script will not work when run by itself.
+It has been modified to work with an OS X companion app.
+To run as a stanalone script, please check out sha: cb2f79bb4b88a30251b2499191a8876fe8f7f496.

 A bash script to quickly and easily bootstrap a well-setup programming environment.
 It assumes a fresh install of OS X 10.9 (Mavericks) or OS X 10.10 (Yosemite).
 Any software already installed will be skipped.